Pgalante/wallace_biomodelos/docs/b8e390e207cea9b578d061b46543a37c379de9f7/installation_instructions.md

-# Instructions for Installation of dependencies for our Wallace-BioModelos 3 Workshop Pre-workshop Bug Testing Meeting!
+# Instructions for Installation of dependencies for our Wallace-BioModelos 3 Workshop!
 Thank you for joining!

 **Beginner R users**: Please update to the latest version of R (v4) and update all packages (in R Studio go to tools - check for package updates) before starting with the installation steps below.